 Currently, five states, Alabama, Louisiana, Mississippi, South Carolina, and Tennessee, have no minimum wage law, meaning that the federal rate applies.
 For the rest, cost-of-living disparities between and even within states—as well local politics—has led to a crazy quilt of laws regarding minimum wage rates and how they are calculated.
 Several states match the current federal minimum wage of $7.25 hour.
 Two states, Georgia and Wyoming, have minimum wages of just $5.15 (although, with limited exception, employees in those states must be paid the federal minimum wage).
-For states with minimum wages higher than the federal rate, the current rates range from $8.10 (Florida) to $11.50 (Washington, DC).
+For states with minimum wages higher than the federal rate, the current rates range from $7.50 (New Mexico) to $11.00 (Massachusetts and Washington State).
+The District of Columbia tops all the states with a current rate of $11.50.
 Many states have legislated annual adjustments based on cost-of-living indices, and other states have annual increases to gradually raise their minimum wages to a legislated maximum.

 In addition to higher minimum wages and mandated incremental increases, some states have also enacted minimum wage laws that set different rates depending on the employer’s size and location.
 New York’s minimum wage law, for example, offers a trifecta of different rates for small and large employers, annual changes to the minimum wage rate, and regional variations.
 Added to this, many municipalities across the country have passed their own minimum wage laws, which exceed the rates set by their respective state statutes.